-TOP PLACES TO SEE AND EXPERIENCES TO TRY
+TOP PLACES TO SEE AND EXPERIENCES TO TRY IN KERALA

 Watching Kathakali: Kathakali is a traditional temple dance drama with masked-men performing crazy dance moves.
 If you’ve come to Kerala and are interested in cultural activities, watching a Kathakali performance is a no miss.
 You can watch a Kathakali performance in most of the big towns, but if you come to Kochi, book a show at Kerala Kathakali Centre.
 A one hour show costs about 300 Rupees.
-A similar folk art form in Kerala is Theyyam, performed in its North Malabar region.
+A similar folk art form in Kerala is Theyyam, that is performed in Kerala’s North Malabar region.

-Yoga holiday at Sivananda Yoga Vedanta Dhanwantari Ashram, Thiruvananthapuram: If yoga fascinates you, this is perhaps the best (also my personal favourite, given its location location and a friendly atmosphere) option to learn yoga in entire India.
-Other than a majority of Indians, a number of western tourists come here every year to learn yoga.
-A renowned name in yoga teaching, they offer basic yoga vacations – for 300 Rupees a day including food, accommodation and yoga classes – and different level teacher training courses.
+Yoga holiday at Sivananda Yoga Vedanta Dhanwantari Ashram, In Thiruvananthapuram: If yoga fascinates you, this is perhaps the best (also my personal favourite) option for learning yoga in India.
+Other than Indians, a number of western tourists come here every year to learn yoga.
+A renowned name in yoga teaching, Shivananda Ashram in Thiruvananthapuram offer basic yoga classes for as low as 350 Rupees a day, which also includes your food and accommodation.

 Tea gardens in Munnar: Visit Munnar for its sprawling tea plantations, rich natural beauty of winding lanes, comely hills, and dense forests.
 You can also try few adventure activities around here, and the trek to Anamudi – the highest peak in south India – is totally awesome.
-Munnar moreover a quick escape from the usual warm-and-soggy Kerala.
+Munnar moreover a quick escape from usual warm-and-sweaty Kerala.

-BEST TIME TO TRAVEL
+BEST TIME TO TRAVEL IN KERALA

-COST OF TRAVELLING
+COST OF TRAVELLING IN KERALA

 FEW OTHER TIPS

-- Where many temples in Kerala allow people to enter in any attire, some of the ancient one, demands you to follow a strict dress code.
+- Where many temples in Kerala allow people to enter in any attire, some of the ancient ones, demands you to follow a strict dress code.
 This, in general, requires men to wear a Dhoti or a Mundu, with nothing on top.
 Dress code for women include the tradition Indian Sarees.

 - Unlike few other Indian states where smoking in public is banned yet everyone is still found breaking the law, because no one cares – in Kerala getting prosecuted for public smoking is apparently a possible reality.
 I was literally shocked to see how local people were never found doing so and were often advising tourists as well.
 So when you’re here make sure you don’t smoke in public places.